 Manning has drawn a small group of supporters who consider him a whistleblower who legitimately exposed inconvenient, war-time truths the government did not want divulged.
 Some of them shouted support for him as guards led him away after he was sentenced.

 The outcome of the Manning case has been watched closely as the U.S. deals with new disclosures in recent weeks by former intelligence contractor Edward Snowden about clandestine spy programs conducted out by the country's National Security Agency.
-Snowden is now living in Russia in temporary asylum, with Moscow rejecting a request by U.S. President Barack Obama to expel him to stand trial in the U.S. on espionage charges.
+Snowden is now living in Russia in temporary asylum, with Moscow rejecting a request by Mr. Obama to expel him to stand trial in the U.S. on espionage charges.